scepter914/my-autoware-workspace/radar_fusion_to_detected_object/docs/algorithm.md

 ![estimate_doppler_velocity](radar_fusion_to_detected_object_2.drawio.svg)

-### 3. [Option] Convert doppler velocity to twist
+### 3. [Feature support] [Option] Convert doppler velocity to twist

-(TBD) If the twist information of radars is doppler velocity, convert from doppler velocity to twist using yaw angle of DetectedObject.
+If the twist information of radars is doppler velocity, convert from doppler velocity to twist using yaw angle of DetectedObject.
+Because radar pointcloud has only doppler velocity information, radar pointcloud fusion should use this feature.
+On the other hand, because radar objects have twist information, radar object fusion should not use this feature.

 ![process_high_confidence](radar_fusion_to_detected_object_3.drawio.svg)